shulgaalexey/other/coding_tasks/tasks.md

 1. Example: Input: “you got beautiful eyes”
 2. Output: ”you gtbeaiful es”
 3. Allowed Time Complexity was O(n) and Space Complexity was O(1)
 -	In a file there are 1 million words .
-Find 10 most frequent words in that file.
+Find 10 most frequent words in that file. (get_10_most_pop_words.cpp)
--	Find all nodes at k-distance from a given node in a binary tree
+-	Find all nodes at k-distance from a given node in a binary tree (k_dist_nodes.cpp)
--	Clone a linked list with next and random pointer
+-	Clone a linked list with next and random pointer (clone_list_with_rand_links.cpp)
 -	Serialise and Deserialise a linked list with next and random pointer.
 -	Construct a binary tree from given inorder and preorder traversals.
 -	Return a tree such that each internal node stores sum of all its child nodes.
 Each leaf node stores zero.